Statistical softwares and basic statistical programming

 Evaluation methods

-In this course, students are evaluated in two ways:
+In this course, students are evaluated by a written computer-based exam.

 Online resources